liamtoaldo/mangodl/README.md

 ./install.sh
 ```
 #### Arch Linux and derivatives
-An AUR package should be available as soon as possible.
+An AUR package is now available.

-If it's available, then just `yay -S mangodl`
+Just `yay -S mangodl` or, if you use paru `paru -S mangodl`
 #### Windows
 If you just want to use it without installing it, just run mangodl.exe everytime and skip these steps below
 ```sh